Here’s the reality: most marketing agencies go nowhere. Even fewer achieve scale.

 - For money.
 You can make millions.
 You can speak at all the cool conferences.
 You can become an internet sensation.

 - For a challenge.
 Some people do things because, “why not?”

 - For a purpose.
 Create a valuable service that truly helps people.
 Participate in job creation that also helps people.

-And thus, we present our top 5 growth hacks for your digital agency.
+And thus, we present my top 5 growth hacks for your digital agency.

 Agency Growth Hack #1: Be a little bit delusional!

 Doesn’t the old saying go, “Dream as if you’ll live forever, live as if you’ll die today?”

 Sure, the quote might be about living life to the fullest rather than scaling a digital agency, but it can be applied the same way.
 If you can dream as if you’ll live forever, why can’t you dream as if you’ll develop the greatest digital agency in the world?

 In order to grow a digital agency to the top, you need to project a bold vision of that agency.
 Take a look at my business plan for my first company, before I started MobileMonkey, from 2008: